dfinity/motoko/doc/md/reference/language-manual.md

 The declaration field has type `T` provided:

--   `<dec>` has type `T`;
+-   `<dec>` has type `T`.

--   if `<stab>?` is `stable` then `T` must be a stable type (see [Stability](#stability)).
+-   If `<stab>?` is `stable` then `T` must be a stable type (see [stability](#stability)).

-(Actor fields declared `flexible` (implicitly or explicitly) can have any type, but will not be preserved across upgrades.)
+Actor fields declared `flexible`, implicitly or explicitly, can have any type, but will not be preserved across upgrades.

 Sequences of declaration fields are evaluated in order by evaluating their constituent declarations, with the following exception:

-During an upgrade only, the value of a `stable` declaration is obtained as follows:
+  - During an upgrade only, the value of a `stable` declaration is obtained as follows:

--   if the stable declaration was previously declared stable in the retired actor, its initial value is inherited from the retired actor.
+    - If the stable declaration was previously declared stable in the retired actor, its initial value is inherited from the retired actor.

--   if the stable declaration was not declared stable in the retired actor, and is thus new, its value is obtained by evaluating `<dec>`.
+    - If the stable declaration was not declared stable in the retired actor, and is thus new, its value is obtained by evaluating `<dec>`.

-For an upgrade to be safe:
+  - For an upgrade to be safe:

--   every stable identifier declared with type `T` in the retired actor and declared stable and of type `U` in the replacement actor, must satisfy `T <: U`.
+    - Every stable identifier declared with type `T` in the retired actor and declared stable and of type `U` in the replacement actor, must satisfy `T <: U`.

 This condition ensures that every stable variable is either fresh, requiring initialization, or its value can be safely inherited from the retired actor.
 Note that stable variables may be removed across upgrades, or may simply be deprecated by an upgrade to type `Any`.